 - 3 Method 2: Connect electric guitar to speakers using effects processor

-- 4 Method 3: Connect electric guitar to speakers using a preamp
+- 4 Method 3: Connect the electric guitar to the speakers using a preamp

-- 5 Method 4: Connect electric guitar to speakers using a ¼ inch to ⅛ inch (aux) converter
+- 5 Method 4: Connect the electric guitar to the speakers using a ¼ inch to ⅛ inch (aux) converter

 - 6 Conclusion

-Why can’t you connect an electric guitar directly into the speakers?
+Why can’t you connect an electric guitar directly to the speakers?

 Firstly, this is due to the signal strength.
 The pickups on your electric guitar usually produce a very weak signal, which isn’t strong enough to be picked up by regular speakers.
 This is why your guitar signal needs to pass to a preamp before it can be passed to a speaker.